openskies-sh/openskies-sh-articles/content/articles/aerobridge-report-incident.md

 Your incident will be added to the management server and can also see a incident calendar.

 ### Good to know
-If multiple components are impacted in an incident, then additional incidents must be created, one incident report must be created per component
+If multiple components are impacted in an incident, then multiple incident report must be created, in Aerobridge one incident report is linked to one component.

 ### Video Demonstration